 - The worker must make a claim for benefits at the local state employment office, and respond to any cards, letters or requests to appear from the government; otherwise benefits will be cut off.

-- In most areas the employment office also helps jobless workers find a new position, and the worker must cooperate with the office — must file job applications, show up for interviews, and accept a suitable position if one turns up through this process.
+- The worker must cooperate with the unemployment office.
+In most areas, the employment office requires the worker to file job applications, show up for interviews, and accept a suitable position.
 In some states the worker must report back to the agency with the number of job applications he or she has made each week, to prove that the job search is continuing.

 Factors Disqualifying Otherwise Eligible Employees

-Those who are eligible for benefits because they've worked and earned the minimum amount required in their state, and because they are available to work, can still be disqualified from receiving benefits, depending on how and why they lost their jobs.
+Even workers who are eligible for benefits because they've worked and earned the minimum amount required and are available to work can still be disqualified from receiving benefits, depending upon how and why they lost their jobs.

 - The worker turned down a "suitable" job offer during the period of unemployment.
-"Suitable" work generally means something appropriate for the worker's prior training, experience, and salary level, but those who have been unemployed for a long time are expected to be less picky as time passes.
+"Suitable" work generally means a job appropriate for the worker's prior training, experience, and salary level, but those who have been unemployed for a long time are expected to be less picky as time passes.

 - The worker left the job voluntarily, without a good cause connected to the job.
-In all states, a worker who quits because the employer does something nasty like harassing or discriminating against him or her, or making a significant change in wages, hours, job duties, location, or other working conditions, has "good cause" to quit and won't be denied benefits.
+In all states, a worker who quits because the employer harassed or discriminated against him or her or made a significant change in wages, hours, job duties, location, or other working conditions, has "good cause" to quit and won't be denied benefits.
 States differ in their interpretation of whether good cause includes quitting for health-related or personal reasons such as a spouse's relocation — consult your attorney for the most up-to-date rules that apply to your area.

 - The worker is unemployed because of a strike or other work stoppage caused by a labor dispute.